MakeSchool-Tutorials/Makestagram-Swift/P17-Implmenting-Like-UI/content.md

     }

 1. You have already seen and used `map` before.
 As we discussed it allows you to replace objects in a collection with other objects.
 Typically you use `map` to create a different representation of the same _thing_.
 In this case we are mapping from `PFUser` objects to the `username`s of these `PFObjects`.
 2. We now use that array of strings to create one joint string.
 We can do that by using the `join` method provided by Swift.
 We first need to define the delimiter (_", "_ in our case) and can the call the `join` method on it.
 The `join` method takes an array of strings.
-After this method is called, we have create a string of the following form: _"Test User 1, Test User 2"_.
+After this method is called, we have created a string of the following form: _"Test User 1, Test User 2"_.

 Time to see this in action!